noobDevelopers/Eagle-AI-GUI/README.md

   **Step-4:** type *pip install -r requirements.txt* and hit enter in terminal

   **Step-5:** type *python main.py* and hit enter to start the application

+**Note->In windows iapplication may show not responding, just leave it idle for few seconds**

 ## Usage Guide
 * <ins>**Linear Regression**</ins>